Welcome to today's edition of the Rush 24-7 podcast.

 Didn't it sound like there was another word coming there?

-Listen to it again, one more time, just to make sure.
+Listen to it again one more time, just to make sure.

-If asking a billionaire to pay the same tax rate as a jute uh as a janitor, makes me a warrior for the working class, right?
+If asking a billionaire to pay the same tax rate as a Jew as a janitor makes me a warrior for the working class, I wear that with a badge of honor.

 Right.